7 Days a Week: 09:00 - 19:30

 01When is Your Pet Considered "Senior"

-• Cats: Physical signs of aging usually start between 8-10 years; they are considered "senior" from 11 years and "super senior" over 15.
+• Cats: Usually start between 8-10 years; "senior" from 11 years and "super senior" over 15.

 "We should research their silence not as part of aging, but as pain or fatigue they cannot tell us about."